DEC PRISM: RISC

 By the mid-1980s practically every company with a processor design arm began exploring the RISC approach.
-In spite of any official disinterest, DEC was no exception.
+Despite official disinterest, DEC was no exception.
 In the period from 1982 to 1985, no fewer than four attempts were made to create a RISC chip at different DEC divisions.
 Titan from DEC's Western Research Laboratory (WRL) in Palo Alto, California was a high-performance ECL based design that started in April 1982, intended to run Unix, and achieving this objective in December 1985.
 Titan ran a modified version of Ultrix called Tunix (Titan Unix) with rewritten process and memory management functions.
+The continuing performance gulf between the servers at WRL, which included these RISC-based Titan servers, and the VAX-based workstations being used as clients would eventually precipitate the development of the MIPS-based DECstation.

-Titan was accompanied by the MultiTitan project, running from mid-1994 until January 1988 which explored instruction-level parallelism, shared memory multiprocessing, explicit cache management, high-performance floating-point arithmetic, unified scalar and vector processing, and the use of a "software definition" for the architecture.
+Titan was accompanied by the MultiTitan project, running from mid-1984 until January 1988 which explored instruction-level parallelism, shared memory multiprocessing, explicit cache management, high-performance floating-point arithmetic, unified scalar and vector processing, and the use of a "software definition" for the architecture.
 In April 1988, this effort delivered samples of a microprocessor fabricated using a CMOS process that were tested within the existing Titan architecture, able to operate at frequencies up to between 70 MHz and 90 MHz depending on the individual part, but falling short of the desired 100 MHz.
 Without the accompanying floating-point and cache management chips, benchmarking could not be performed, with only estimates of 20 MIPS performance being made.

 SAFE (Streamlined Architecture for Fast Execution) was a 64-bit design that started in 1982, designed by Alan Kotok (of Spacewar! fame) and Dave Orbits and intended to run VMS.
 HR-32 (Hudson, RISC, 32-bit) started in 1984 by Rich Witek and Dan Dobberpuhl at the Hudson, MA fab, intended to be used as a co-processor in VAX machine.
 The same year Dave Cutler started the CASCADE project at DECwest in Bellevue, Washington.